 They're great questions, indeed.
 And, because an informed client is a good client, I'll answer them for you here - of course only in terms of how my studio, Aston Design Studio, operates (every designer does things a bit differently than another).

-I bill twice a month, on or after the 15th and at the end of the month - sometimes (yes, I'll admit it) I’m a little late with that by a few days.
+If I'm billing hourly - I bill twice a month, on or after the 15th and at the end of the month - sometimes (yes, I'll admit it) I’m a little late with that by a few days.
 In those instances, you won't be charged for the time spent during the days I was tardy.
 I'll bill you for those during the next pay period.